 Abstract

 Adjacent CpG sites in mammalian genomes can be co-methylated due to the processivity of methyltransferases or demethylases.
 Yet discordant methylation patterns have also been observed, and found to be related to stochastic or uncoordinated molecular processes.
-Here we focused on a systematic search and investigation of regions in the full human genome that exhibit highly coordinated methylation.
-We defined 147,888 blocks of tightly coupled CpG sites, called Methylation Haplotype Blocks (MHBs), in the human genome with 61 sets of whole genome bisulfite sequencing (WGBS) data, and further validated with 101 sets of RRBS and 637 sets of methylation array data.
-Using a metric called Methylation Haplotype Load (MHL), we performed tissue-specific methylation analysis at the block level.
-Subsets of informative blocks were further identified for deconvolution of heterogeneous samples.
+Here, we focused on a systematic search and investigation of regions in the full human genome that exhibit highly coordinated methylation.
+We defined 147,888 blocks of tightly coupled CpG sites, called methylation haplotype blocks (MHBs), in the human genome with 61 sets of whole genome bisulfite sequencing (WGBS) data, and further validated with 101 sets of reduced representation bisulfite sequencing (RRBS) data and 637 sets of methylation array data.
+Using a block level metric called methylation haplotype load (MHL), we performed deconvolution of heterogeneous samples and tissue-of-origin methylation analysis.
 Finally, we demonstrated quantitative estimation of tumor load and tissue-of-origin mapping in the circulating cell-free DNA of 59 cancer patients using methylation haplotypes.

 Introduction